 We visually inspected all HMM state assignments, which sometimes identified circumstances where birds did not fit model predictions due to extra-seasonal movements (6% of tracks), early initiation or late termination of migration (3%) or transmitter error (1%).
 There were also additional issues with initial state designations that were encountered only by the base model (3% of tracks).
 In these cases, we manually reclassified state assignments (Supplementary Information A).
 Woodcock that died during migration occasionally continued to transmit and caused the HMM to falsely classify dead birds as post-migratory.
 We have included methods used in delineating GPS mortalities and removing them from the dataset in Supplementary Information C.

 Figure 3.
 Movement state transition diagram for each hidden Markov Model (HMM).
 Blue boxes represent pre- and post-migratory states, while yellow and red circles represent states during fall and spring migrations, respectively.
-The spring male model includes two post-migration states to compensate for less frequent GPS locations collected from males in late spring.
+The arrows indicate… The spring male model includes two post-migration states to compensate for less frequent GPS locations collected from males in late spring.

 2.3 Model assessment